kosli-dev/cli/design-docs/azure_env_reporting_algorithm.md

 ### Check the state of an Azure app
 Only apps with state "Running" are considered for reporting, the rest are ignored.
-Only apps with linuxFxVersion starting with "DOCKER|" are considered for reporting, the rest are ignored.
+Only apps with `linuxFxVersion starting with "DOCKER|"` are considered for reporting, the rest are ignored.

 ### Get docker image name and tag of an Azure app
-Docker image name and tag are extracted from linuxFxVersion.
+Docker image name and tag are extracted from `linuxFxVersion`.
-For example, if linuxFxVersion is "DOCKER|tookyregistry.azurecr.io/tookyregistry/tooky/api-image:3d346858a44df6820eaef8195008459f979f0526", then the docker image name is "tookyregistry.azurecr.io/tookyregistry/tooky/api-image" and the image tag is "3d346858a44df6820eaef8195008459f979f0526".
+For example, if `linuxFxVersion` is `DOCKER|tookyregistry.azurecr.io/tookyregistry/tooky/api-image:3d346858a44df6820eaef8195008459f979f0526`, then the docker image name is `tookyregistry.azurecr.io/tookyregistry/tooky/api-image` and the image tag is `3d346858a44df6820eaef8195008459f979f0526`.

 ### Get WebSite container logs for a running Azure app